Nagendranath Basu: Other samaja histories

 Basu also wrote Uttarrarhiya Kayastha Kanda (1910), a sub-regional history of Uttar Rarh (a geographical region in North Bengal) by integrating the genealogical histories of various local caste-samajs—Kandi, Jemo, Rashra, Joyjan et al. A volume on the regional history of Burdwan and Kamarupa was also produced in similar manner.
 Patronage in various forms were provided by local aristocrats, rajahs and zamindars.

 Miscellaneous

 Basu had authored and edited volumes on the musical heritage of Bengal.

 Reception

 Basu's historical methods have been challenged.
 His interpretations are now deemed to be of questionable reliability, courtesy his strong antipathy towards the Muslim rule in India and a rigid acceptance of the-then prevalent caste hierarchy as a social order.
+Projit Bihari Mukherjee also has accused him of being a dedicated Kayastha propagandist.

 His usage of kulapanjika as authentic source(s) has not only introduced aspects of un-reliability but also espoused a Savarna view of the world; outright myths, legends and popular imaginations (esp. about the greatness of the Aryans and a pan-Bengali identity which aligned with Aryan traits) frequently pervade his works.